Internet and Web Development

 - People with very limited bandwith - rural areas with poor phone lines or marginal cellular access

 - People in other countries - much of the world still pays for each byte transfered or a high premium if they exceed a certain number of bytes per month.

 - People using hand held devices with small screens

 It is important to note here, that at least one major retailer has been sued for having a web site that was not usable by the blind.

 While the use of special font styles, sizes and color selections can make web pages more visually appealing to you, it is important to keep in mind that people's preferences for different color schemes are highly cultural as well as physiological (some color combinations give me headaches), fancy fonts often reduce readability, and correct font sizes depend heavily on: screen size, resolution, and the viewer's vision.
 Because of these things, use of font and color effects should be very limited in scope and designed to rely heavily on the user's brower settings rather than your web developer's monitor and vision.

-You have probably noticed that this web site is fairly plain and simple, nothing fancy beyond a simple background picture on some pages and fairly generic HTML (some of the articles do have advertising added around the edges), this is all that is needed for a site of this type.
-We have developed a number of sites ranging from simple static pages such as this one to much more sophisticated sites using custom server programming and/or a content management system to allow our customers to easily update their sites for themselves.
+You have probably noticed that this web site is fairly plain and simple, nothing fancy and fairly generic (some of the articles do have advertising added around the edges), this is all that is needed for a site of this type.
+We have developed a number of sites ranging from simple static HTML pages, to much more sophisticated sites including e-commerce and custom server-side programming.
+In recent years we have switched to using Drupal as a content management system which allows our customers to easily perform their own web site updates.
 The important thing is that we have the knowledge and understanding of both end users and the internet necessary to handle any type of internet or web development project.